sagemath/trac_to_gh/Issue 6719.md

 # Issue 6719: Doctest failure with elliptic_eu (incomplete elliptic integral of the second kind) on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6719

 Original creator: drkirkby